TeamShinkansen/docs/pages/hakchi/hakchi_RA_and_other.md

 When you are happy with your selections click "Apply"
 When complete select "Close"

-### 6. Adding the RetroArch 'Game' to UI
+### 6. (Optional) Add the RetroArch 'Game' to mini
-Some times you may wish to enter the RetroArch UI without playing a game.
-To do this you will want to install the RetroArch "Game".
-This is just an Icon for your systems UI that will go into RetroArch.
+If you wish to enter the RetroArch UI without playing a game you can add the RetroArch 'game' to the mini UI.
+This is just an Icon for your systems UI that will load RetroArch.

 First download the RetroArch game "CLV-Z-RARCH".
 If this link isn't available you can ask for it in our Discord channel, someone will be able to provide it.